-E. B. Gage and later Frank Murphy residence, 105 South Alarcon
+E. B. Gage and later Frank Murphy's house located at 105 South Alarcon in Prescott, Arizona.

 The Gage/Murphy house is a two and half story wood frame structure of asymmetrical floor plan.
 The outside dimensions of the original plan were about 60 feet by 40 feet.
 The hipped roof has many dormers, all of which were later additions except for a convex dormer over the old main entry.
 The second story deck on the porch has been enclosed.
 Detailing is derived from classical models.
 A semi-circular solarium is located on the east side of the house.